Abhinav-Mathew-Kurian/Blog-Site/README.md

 you should have node installed for this website to run

-remaing codes will be updated soon
+remaing codes will be updated soon!!